rmcgirr83/stopforumspam/README.md

 ### 2. activate
 Go to admin panel -> tab customise -> Manage extensions -> enable Stop Forum Spam

-Within the Admin panel visit the User Registration settings and within Extensions tab and choose the settings for the extension.
+Within the Admin panel visit the User Registration settings and within choose the settings for the extension.

 ## Update instructions:
-1. Go to you phpBB-Board > Admin Control Panel > Customise > Manage extensions > Stop Forum Spam: disable
+1. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Stop Forum Spam: disable
 2. Delete all files of the extension from ext/stopforumspam/stopforumspam
-3. Upload all the new files to the same locations
+3. Upload all the new files to the same location
-4. Go to you phpBB-Board > Admin Control Panel > Customise > Manage extensions > Stop Forum Spam: enable
+4. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Stop Forum Spam: enable
 5. Purge the board cache